 First things first, start with your retention in mind before even launching the app.

 The holy grail of mobile strategy is getting users addicted to your product, but there are different routes that will lead you there.
 The rise of behavioral psychology gives marketers a new set of tricks that will drive users crazy and drive major sales simultaneously.

 To effectively influence users, a savvy app developer or marketer should become familiar with different methods.
-Here are five practical strategies, some influenced by behavioral psychology and others more traditional, you can take on board to increase your app retention.
+Here are numerous practical strategies, some influenced by behavioral psychology and others more traditional, you can take on board to increase your mobile app retention rate.
 You can even employ the help of a mobile marketing agency to help you along the way.